🚚 FREE SHIPPING ON ORDERS $65+ 🚚

 What does Mole taste like?

 Like opening a complex spirit.
 Leather, dark chocolate, deep toast, roasty nuts.
-Mid-build chile heat.
-A smoky, fruity finish like a campfire's last embers.
+Mid-build chile heat with a smoky, fruity finish like a campfire's last embers.

 What's the difference between Mole and traditional mole paste?

 Traditional mole paste is a thick, jarred reduction meant to be thinned with stock for a sauce.
-Mole is a bottled hot sauce, pourable and shelf-stable, that captures the same techniques (toast, fry, layer) and ingredients (dried chiles, nuts, chocolate, hoja santa) in a 5-ounce format.
+Mole is a bottled hot sauce, pourable and shelf-stable, that captures the same techniques and ingredients in a 5-ounce format.
 Use it as a drizzle, marinade, or finishing sauce.

 What's Shared Cultures?